Artwork for Amanda Attfield

 - b.
 1959.
 BA Hons Russian, University of London (SSEES) 1982.
 Former Director of Human Resources & Organisational Development, in public, private, independent and voluntary sectors.

 "Small is Beautiful" on line exhibition, Made in the Marches Gallery May 2020.
 Framework Herefordshire exhibition, The Apple Store Gallery in Hereford, Feb-March 2020.
 During 2019-20 collaborative project to promote the Herefordshire Wildlife Trust Wildflower Meadows at Birches Farm, near Kington - exhibitions and readings planned postponed due to pandemic.
 The Spring edition of the HWT Members Magazine featured some of my work along with other artists.
-In 2020 3D bioresin, acrylic paintings on canvas were due to appear in the Art Gallery Museum in Hereford as part of their Ice Age Exhibition - now on hold.
+In 2020 3D bioresin, acrylic paintings on canvas exhibited at the Art Gallery Museum in Hereford as part of their Ice Age Exhibition.
 Bromyard Art Walk 2019.
-Invited artist creating work for the St Michael's Hospice Postcards from Life annual charity auction.
+Invited artist creating work for the St Michael's Hospice Postcards from Life annual charity auction, inc. 2020 virtual auction.

 Tobias James Gallery, Art and Framing, St Owen Street, Hereford.